FrogTheFrog/moondeck-wiki/wiki/Buddy-configuration.md

 By default, Buddy logs information that is of severity **INFO** or above.
 To enable Buddy's debug logs, set the parameter value to `"buddy.*.debug=true"`.

-### Handled displays
-`default: []`

-#### Windows

-By default, Buddy will change resolution for display(-s) that is marked as primary.

-Here you can override this choice, with a list of display names that you want to change resolution for instead.

-#### Linux (X11)

-By default, Buddy will change resolution for the **default** screen of the **default** display.

-Here you can override the screen choice, with a list of screen names that you want to change resolution for instead.

-Note: in the Buddy's configuration the screen is referred to as a display due to different concepts between X11 and Windows.
-Buddy will always work with the default display from the environment.

-#### Linux (Wayland)

-Resolution change not supported yet as the [API](https://wayland.app/protocols/wlr-output-management-unstable-v1) is not mature enough and the compositor support is lacking.

-*Note:* Although we cannot change the resolution directly with sunshine, we can nicely ask the ask the Wayland compositor to set the resolution using sunshine's **Do** and **Undo** actions.

-Refer to the sunshine documentation section: [Changing Resolution and Refresh Rate](https://docs.lizardbyte.dev/projects/sunshine/en/latest/about/guides/app_examples.html#changing-resolution-and-refresh-rate).

-##### Finding the display names

-You can enable the debug mode to check what displays are available as they are printed when trying to change resolution.

 ### Sunshine apps filepath
 `default: ""`